 After taking a shower, please check the outside of the tub for water.
 It's the usual cause of water damage.
-Please make your family more aware of it and pull the curtain tight and wipe up any water immediately.
+Please make sure your family is more aware of it, pull the curtain tight, and wipe up any water immediately.
 You will be responsible for damaged floors.